clean-arch-enablers-project/cae-framework/README.md

 Use case "auth_root_account_implementation" execution with correlation ID of "509cbcbe-c6e8-4ffa-9ca6-62b1cd35e2e3" finished successfully.
 It took about 65 milliseconds. | Port insights: [FindRootAccountByLoginIdPortAdapter's insights: no exception has been thrown, FindRootAccountSecretPortAdapter's insights: no exception has been thrown, SessionTokenGenerationPortAdapter's insights: no exception has been thrown] [USE CASE INPUT]: { "pass": "**********", "loginId": "caertsc@capitolio.com" }; [USE CASE OUTPUT]: { "expiration": "3600", "name": "Capitólio", "id": "4", "token": "eyJhbGciOiJIUzI1NiJ9.eyJvd25lciI6IjQiLCJhY3RvciI6IjQiLCJzY29wZXMiOiJST09UIiwiZXhwIjoxNzMwMjQ3NDExfQ.kYGx3I8KbwzzRk9znYb-r6_h58359QVQZTFwFB9ipl8" };
 ```

-The IO data processing for inclusion into the log payload is done natively with a _to-json_ method.
-During its execution, the cae-native process takes into account the fields of the IO objects that are marked with the ```@Sensitive``` annotation.
+The IO data processing for inclusion into the log payload can be done natively by the framework.
+If that processing is delegated to the framework, it will take into account the fields marked with the ```@Sensitive``` annotation.
 Depending on the parameterized configuration of this annotation, the autolog will:

-- Completely mask the field value
+- Completely mask the field value into the log
-- Partially mask the field value
+- Partially mask the field value into the log
-- Mask from right or from left
+- Mask from right or from left into the log
-- Just ignore the actual value and put a fixed length of "*" characters
+- Just ignore the actual value and put a fixed length of "*" characters into the log

+Example:

 ```java
 @Getter